At least 20 people, most of them rebels, were killed in a car bomb attack on Thursday that targeted an opposition checkpoint in northern Syria.

 Several major international efforts have failed to secure a political solution to Syria’s brutal war, which has cost more than 400,000 lives since 2011.

-As key powers geared up for a new round of talks, newly-appointed UN chief Antonio Guterres said Thursday it was time to overcome divisions over ending the war.
+As key powers geared up for a new round of talks, newly appointed UN chief Antonio Guterres said Thursday was time to overcome divisions over ending the war.

 “Whatever divisions might exist, now it’s more important to unite,” Guterres said.
 “It is the moral obligation of us all to stop the suffering of the Syrian people.”

-Then in London on Sunday, Kerry will likely meet up with his European counterparts from Britain, France and Germany.
+Then in London on Sunday, Kerry is likely to meet his European counterparts from Britain, France and Germany.

 UN Syria envoy Staffan de Mistura will also attend the Lausanne talks.